kazimirm/HDDLParser/README.md

-# This is currently the HDDL2.1 parser in progress
+# HDDL2.1 parser for the one project